We believe how we manufacture our products and the decisions we make as we scale this movement globally are intrinsically linked to our mission.

 1. All Thankyou’s partners are to be aligned with Thankyou’s Responsible Business Expectations

 As Thankyou continues to grow, it’s essential that the partners we work with operate in a responsible manner.

-- All Thankyou’s licence partners to commit to Thankyou’s Responsible Business Statement and Code of Conduct during the licence agreement stage of the partnership
+- All Thankyou’s licence partners to commit to Thankyou’s Responsible Business Statement & Goals, Responsible Sourcing Policy, and Code of Conduct during the licence agreement stage of the partnership.

-- All existing significant product suppliers for Thankyou managed products to be socially/environmentally audited and found to be compliant to Thankyou’s Code of Conduct standards.
+- All existing significant product suppliers for Thankyou managed products to be socially and environmentally audited and found to be compliant to Thankyou’s Code of Conduct standards by December 2022.

-- All new significant product suppliers for Thankyou managed products to be socially/environmentally audited and found to be compliant to Thankyou’s Code of Conduct standards by date of first production.
+- All new significant product suppliers for Thankyou managed products to be socially and environmentally audited and found to be compliant to Thankyou’s Code of Conduct standards by date of first production.

 2. All Thankyou packaging and product inputs to be responsibly sourced.

 Thankyou is on a mission to gain full visibility across all of our product and packaging inputs and to ensure our product inputs are responsibly sourced.

 - 100% visibility¹ of inputs for all existing Thankyou managed products by December 2022

 - 100% visibility¹ of inputs for all new Thankyou managed products by date of first production